 What welfare provision does Homerton offer?

 We have three welfare officers on our student union who are able to signpost you towards different resources at college.
 They offer regular drop-in sessions where students can ask where to go for support and raise any concerns they may have about college life.
-Homerton's main form of welfare provision is college counselling, where you can request multiple counsellors.
-I have used this service and was able to request a BME counsellor who better understood my circumstances.
-The college will initially pay for six sessions and, depending on the circumstances, can provide an additional six sessions.
-Homerton has now introduced a specialist for trauma and sexual violence, hoping to expand on other specialist options.
+Homerton's main form of welfare provision is college counselling, where you can request multiple counsellors although this is only offered short-term.
 This can all be achieved by emailing the wellbeing coordinator.
-There is also the option of speaking to the college nurse on-site during weekdays.
+There is also the option of speaking to the college nurse on-site during weekdays and weekends although she only works part time.
 For more complex matters, she may refer you to your doctor or other medical services in Cambridge, but is a great first step!

 What are the facilities like at Homerton?